Toluna-IP/tolunaintegratedpaneldocs/sdk/general.md

 ### Fonts

 The Partner can add custom fonts to be used when displaying information to the Member on their survey/offer wall.
 To do so, add the font file(s) to the assets folder.

+## Incentivizing Members

+Partner's utilizing the SDK can specify how much a Member can expect to be incentivized based on the metrics (Length of survey, incidence rate, etc.) of a survey.
+They may also specify the currency used when displaying the incentive to the member or opt to display the reward in points.
+To set up the incentives and currency, please speak with your Toluna Representative.

+In any case, Member incentives will be managed by the Partner.
+Toluna recommends Partners develop an API endpoint to which they can receive notice when a Member completes a Survey.
+This feature is known as a Member Status Notification, the details of which can be found [here](/notifications/memberstatus.html#completions).

+> Note: Partners may also subscribed to [Termination Member Status Notifications](/notifications/memberstatus.html#terminates) if they want to be notified of non-completes as well.